BalazsNyiro/erlango/erlango/README.md

 when it is compared to other languages, the demand for Erlang is a lot less.

 ### Go vs Rust
 This is a difficult question.
-I know that Rust performance is better, and this was a serious hesitation for me - but:
+I know that Rust's performance is better, and this was a serious hesitation for me - but:
- - Golang is concurrency focused (it was a big plus)
+ - Golang is concurrency focused (goroutine is sympathetic for me, it was a big plus)
  - The human resource is extremely important.
 In Golang, the development speed is higher

- - I think the memory management and the compiler will be improved, so I hope Golang will be better with this.
+I am not absolutely sure that Golang is the best choice.
+Erlang can run astronomical num of processes, and I have the feeling that goroutines can support it better.
+First I start with Golang.
+If it fails because of performance, the project will be rewritten in Rust.

 ## HALL OF FAME